 Sherry 101: A Crash Course (August 27, 2016)

 Sherry: it’s more than just a flavoring agent for whisky.
 It is, in fact, a totally delicious stand-alone beverage that has existed for at least as long as Scotch has (over 600 years).
 In this class, we go over the basics of sherry by tasting various sherries and sherry brandy.
 Snacks that coincidentally taste amazing with sherry will also be provided.

 Beyond Kentucky & Scotland: International Whiskies (July 30, 2016)

 Bourbon and Scotch Whisky have collectively driven the category of whisky for centuries, but regions you would never expect are pushing boundaries in exciting, boozy ways.
 This class is meant to give you a snapshot of the whiskies from less traditional regions.
 We’ll be pouring whiskies from Taiwan, Japan, India, and of course, Texas.
-Snacks?
-We will have them.

 Natural Wines: Modern art masterpiece or hipster koolaid?
 (June 11, 2016)

 Explore the funky, slightly carbonated, purposefully esoteric world of natural wines.
 In this class, we answer the question of what exactly defines natural winemaking, and go through an international series of examples of this controversial category of wine.
 The class will span the entire spectrum of wines from sparkling, white, rose, red, and fortified.
 Snacks befitting the savory, funky qualities of these wines will be served.

 Finish Them: Cask Finished Whiskies and Their Wines (October 17, 2015)